CiCi289/Basket4U-Online-Grocery-Store-Database-Project/README.md

 # To get started with Viewing,
 I had fully documented all required information about How i designed and developed the database for the project from Conceptual to Physical stages, in "Ci Htin Aung_DBDD Documentation.pdf" file.
+For confidential information matters, some cover pages including private information are removed.

 In Database folder, There are necessary database files (.ldf, .mdf files) to be inserted and viewed in MSSQL.